 - Owner/Head Jiu Jitsu Instructor

-Richard Rangel is a Jiu Jitsu 1st degree black belt and the owner/head instructor at the Hillsboro academy.
-Richard received his black belt from Professor Michael Chapman in April of 2013, but had already been teaching the art of Jiu Jitsu as a purple belt since 2009.
-Since then Richard has taught Jiu Jitsu and athletic conditioning at Portland Community College, Rock Creek and Sylvania campuses, as well as Impact Beaverton and Impact Gladstone.
-Richard also has a degree in the exercise and fitness industry and enjoys the competition side of Jiu Jitsu as well as the practical self defense aspect.
+Richard Rangel is a Jiu Jitsu 2nd degree black belt and the owner/head instructor at the Hillsboro academy.
+Richard received his black belt from Professor Michael Chapman in April of 2013 and had already been teaching the art of Jiu Jitsu as a purple belt since 2009.
+Since then Richard has taught Jiu Jitsu and athletic conditioning at Portland Community College, Rock Creek and Sylvania campuses, as well as both Impact Beaverton and Impact Clackamas academies.
+Richard also has a degree in the exercise and fitness industry and has enjoyed the competition side of Jiu Jitsu as well as the practical self defense aspect.
 His hobbies include kickboxing, hiking, travelling the world and watching Jiu Jitsu videos.

 - Jiu Jitsu black belt in April 2013